lucidBrot/hexgridspiral/README.md

 ## Documentation

-There is the usual `cargo doc`  documentation.
+There is the usual `cargo doc`  [documentation](https://docs.rs/crate/hexgridspiral/).
 Use `cargo +nightly doc --feature nightly` to see all available docs, including the ones that do not work in stable rust.

 I really believe that the function names should already tell what everything does, so as a first step I'd advise you to skim the code for function names you might want to use.
+The tests are some tiny examples.

 I intend to add examples later on, once I have actually used this crate myself.